 The Navy recognizes that there are many on-going and recent past studies on the subject of potential exposures to sea turtles and other marine species from pile driving actions.
-Further research and validation of these studies are necessary prior to being able to determine the applicability of the methodologies and results to the proposed action within this EIS.
+Further research and validation of these studies are necessary prior to being able to determine the applicability of the methodologies and results to the proposed action within this DEIS/OEIS.
 The Navy would continue to research these studies and where appropriate, incorporate and apply methodologies, analysis, and results to the on-going impact analysis to sea turtles from the proposed action.
 Applicability of these studies would also be coordinated through consultations with the National Marine Fisheries Service.
+The Final EIS/OEIS will contain revised sea turtle impact analysis as developed through the process described above.